 Note that only the top five teas on this chart are true teas, i.e., from the Camilla sinensis plant.

-If you decide to drink green tea, note that the general consensus among experts is you need to drink 3 cups per day to experience any real health benefits.
-(52, 53)
+If you decide to drink green tea, note that the consensus among experts is that you need to drink 3 cups per day to experience any real health benefits.

-And even though pu-erh is a very expensive true tea enjoyed by tea connoisseurs, be aware that it does not contain l-theanine.
-(54)
+Ironically, pu-erh is a very expensive true tea enjoyed by tea connoisseurs, but it does not contain l-theanine

 And finally, there’s evidence that milk binds to l-theanine, making it unusable.